Is your comprehensive coverage not comprehensive enough? Tire and rim insurance can help fill the gaps.

 The value of a tire and rim insurance policy depends not only on how much you’re paying for it, but also on what it does and doesn’t cover.
 Even comprehensive car insurance policies may be lacking in wheel coverage, and tire and rim insurance can be an affordable way of compensating.

 Take a look at what type of car insurance policy you have and what it covers.
 Then decide if any additional tire and rim insurance is worth it.
-To make sure they work in harmony, you might want to consider looking specifically at tire coverage the next time you switch car insurance and then decide whether you need the extra protection
+To make sure they work in harmony, you might want to consider looking specifically at tire coverage the next time you compare car insurance and then decide whether you need the extra protection